-Colorado health insurance policies are broken down into the three metal tiers: Bronze, Silver and Gold.
+Colorado health insurance policies are broken down into three metal tiers: Bronze, Silver and Gold.
 The higher tiers have the most expensive premiums but also smaller out-of-pocket maximums and deductibles.

-A health insurance provider will take into account your age when determining the quote you will receive.
+A health insurance provider will take into account your age when determining the rate you will receive.
 Since you are more likely to use health services as you age, the average cost of health insurance will increase if you are older.
-For example, a 60-year-old would pay 113% more for a Silver policy when compared to a 40-year-old, or $476 more per month on average.

 Finding the best health insurance coverage in Colorado